Neil Levine: Early years and Penalty Recordings

 Levine graduated from Berklee College of Music in Boston with a degree in music composition and saxophone.
-He began his work in the music industry as a session player, and later moved into being an independent marketing professional.
+He began his work in the music industry as a session player, later becoming an independent marketing professional.
 Levine founded the marketing company Round the Globe Music in the late 1980s in order to promote and market hip-hop music.
-The organization, which offered street teaming and retail/video/radio promotions, was influential in the success of the records of artists such as A Tribe Called Quest and Mariah Carey, among others.
+Round the Globe offered street teaming and retail/video/radio promotions and was influential in the success of the records of artists such as A Tribe Called Quest and Mariah Carey, among others.

 In 1995, Levine launched Penalty Recordings, which operated as a joint venture between himself and Tommy Boy Records, founded by Tom Silverman.
 Tommy Boy, at the time, was fully owned by Warner Bros.
 Records, and Silverman reacquired half of Tommy Boy in 1996 not long after the Penalty deal.

 Penalty's initial releases included singles and albums by artists such as Lord Finesse and Capone-N-Noreaga.
 Other artists on the label during the mid-to-late 1990s included Skull Duggery, Crooked Lettaz (David Banner and Kamikaze), and Half a Mill.

 After Tom Silverman bought half of Tommy Boy back from Warner Bros.
 Records in 1996, it continued as Penalty's distributor.
 The label saw two of its most successful releases in with Noreaga's first two solo albums, N.O.R.E.
 (1998) and Melvin Flynt – Da Hustler (1999), the former of which launched the hit single "Superthug", one of the earliest hits produced by The Neptunes (Pharrell Williams and Chad Hugo).